afeins19/obsdian/Careers/iqvia_tellmeaboutyouraelf.md

 I have extensive experience with both front-end and backend development, database architecture, and machine learning.
 In particular, I have extensive experience:

-- developing applications for both enterprises and consumers using a variety of web, form, and application frameworks.
+- developing applications for both enterprises and consumers using a variety of web, desktop, and mobile frameworks.
 - Designing and optimizing databases with a focus on the ETL process and data integration workflows
 - Applying machine learning methodologies to solve real-world problems using
 	- neural networks